shae0208/hero-bot/README.md

 ### attributions

 ### disclaimer
-This project is intended for non-commercial educational purposes only.
+This project is the original work of Shae Pressel and is not intended for commercial use.
+This work is authorized soley for educational purposes and for contributing to the development and improvement of the project.